Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 then takes the sum of the values given to it and sends them through an `activation function`.
 This value is then sent through the `node's` `output edges` and received by another `node`.

+## Random Thoughts

+This section is for random thoughts that do not correspond with any section I have created so far.

+### Dynamic Nodes

+##### Intro

+&nbsp;&nbsp;&nbsp;&nbsp;While thinking about David Miller's evolution and simulation video I came up with an idea.
+It spawned from me 'not liking' or rather thinking there had to be a better way to implement some of his nodes.
+David's nodes, while they did work quite well for his project, are not very dynamic.
+For example, in his video when explaining certain nodes, he mentions how there is one that causes a creature to move west, one that causes the creature to move in a random direction, one that causes the creature to move south, east, north, etc. While it is good that this allowed the creature to move, when a creature hit a wall or some other obstacle it would have to 'luck out' by having a very specific setup in its neural network that allowed it to somehow move around it.
+This led to the creatures not being very adaptable, especially if they could only move in one direction.
+In order to compensate for this inefficient method I thought of `Dynamic Nodes`.

+##### What is a Dynamic Node?

+&nbsp;&nbsp;&nbsp;&nbsp;A `dynamic node` is a node that, along with sending a numerical value (the charge), such as a `float`, it would also be able to send other critical information along the line. `Dynamic nodes` could theoretically allow creatures to exhibit behaviors that are influenced by sensory input, leading to more sophisticated and adaptive responses to their environment than the `classic node` could.

+&nbsp;&nbsp;&nbsp;&nbsp;In my head I was trying to think of a solution to the problem of a creature being able to 'see' a dangerous creature.
+How might it 'know' when something is dangerous or not?
+Coding real eyes and trying to simulate that is out of the question.
+I then thought about how many wild animals have a tendency to run away from anything that 'looks' intimidating.

+This led me to create an `input node` that would essentially be able to sense how close a creatures `genome` is to ones own and fire a signal based on that.
+Ideally, this *senseGenome* node would also tell the creature to either move *away* or *towards* the creature with a different `genome`.
+In my mind, this would create a kind of 'cat and mouse' effect.
+Causing the predator to move towards the prey, and the prey to move away from the predator.
+However, to effectively do this, I would need the idea that I had of nodes in my head to evolve from 'move east', 'move random direction', etc, to evolve into something more like 'move away from `x`' or 'move towards `x`'. `x` could be a certain pheromone, color, light-source, biome, etc. Hence, `dynamic nodes` were created.

+##### How Is Data Passed From Node To Node?

+### Sensing Predator and Prey

+##### Sense Carnivore Node

+&nbsp;&nbsp;&nbsp;&nbsp;In my **What is a Dynamic Node?** section I mentioned a node that sensed genetic diversity.
+While this is a better way to 'predict' whether something is a predator or not, it is far from optimal.
+This led to me thinking about how there is most likely going to be something specific in any given creatures `genome` that can determine whether it is a 'carnivore' or not.
+A creature would then only need to sense whether the creature is a carnivore, omnivore, or herbivore, to know if it is in danger.